 Not all cake mixes are created equal.
 Some have more sugar, so be sure to check out the nutritional values.
 When I scan the Hy-Vee (a local store near me) brand, I get 7 WW points for 12 servings.
 Add the fiber from the pumpkin and the zucchini, divide the recipe into 12 portions, and BOOM!
-You’re at 1 WW point for each 1-point muffin/cupcake recipe on Blue.
+You’re at 1 WW point for each 1 point muffin/cupcake recipe.

 Low-Point Zucchini Muffins (1 point WW muffins)